dotlang/language/Enhancements.md

 int g :: a.xgg;}
 ```

-? - think about how to implement a pricing engine/vol-surface/economic events and contract object in new approach.

 ? - we should be able to add new operations for data types that are defined in external libraries.

 ? - exception handling is like a complex goto. shall we keep it?